 What a weekend!

-HollyDaze was one of best ever!
-Related to the size of the turnout, the number of non-members, and the entire spirit of the affair was our celebratory $16,000 plus that we raised for Genesis.
+HollyDaze was our best ever!
+Related to the size of the turnout, the number of non-members, and the entire spirit of the affair was our celebratory $18,000 plus that we raised for Genesis.
 Last Saturday evening was simply one great party with so much laughter, goodwill and generosity that I already hear folks talking 2018.

 I love worshiping at tables the morning after; I enjoy the change of pace and the fresh opportunities for community and conversation the set-up allows for.
 Your contributions to the Reformation “Solas” where you highlighted what kind of “only”s Genesis ought to affirm along with any flat out “no”s were inspired indeed.
 If we can make those “doors” the sort of witness we all carry into the world we are certainly proceeding and succeeding in Outfitting Authentic Disciples.
 You guys make my hosting and walking around fielding comments Sunday mornings easy indeed.